The Problem

 Region 12 Comprehensive Center: Capacity Building for a Solution

+The R12CC project Using Place-Based Decision Making to Strengthen the Colorado Educator Workforce Pipeline was established, in partnership with the Colorado Department of Education (CDE) and Regional Educational Laboratory Central (REL Central), to address this high leverage need.
 The Strengthening the Colorado Educator Workforce Pipeline geographic information system (GIS) map supports education leaders to better understand, and address, the factors influencing educator shortage challenges.
 GIS software uses interactive maps to display multiple layers of data, connecting a range of data systems (such as district educator shortages, educator preparation program enrollment and completers, district retention and attrition, and other district and county economic data) to provide a robust snapshot of local, regional, and state educator workforce issues.
 With educator workforce trends, the GIS maps allow for a deeper examination of “place effects,” which are the specific factors contributing to teacher recruitment and retention in a particular geographic area.
 As a result, the GIS map provides a resource for local and regional leaders to tailor recruitment and retention strategies to their unique contexts (for example, urban/rural, rural mountain/rural plains).
-Collaboration with Regional Educational Laboratory Central (REL Central) staff, who were simultaneously supporting an educator pipeline research alliance, ensured that our respective efforts were mutually supportive and served to deepen benefits for Colorado education stakeholders.
-For example, REL Central’s development of a teacher workforce prediction dashboard was seen as a complement to the GIS map, serving to broaden Colorado educators’ insights and further inform plans to strengthen the workforce pipeline.

-To build awareness of the utility of the GIS map, R12CC launched sessions for interested parties, using virtual meetings due to the COVID-19 pandemic.
-These sessions served two purposes: 1) to introduce and acclimate users to the GIS map and the types of research questions supported by the tool, and 2) to support use of the map so that education leaders can examine factors promoting or prohibiting a strong educator workforce in their communities, and develop plans to address workforce development and diversification.
-Customized data analysis sessions were provided to district teams and individual schools to identify key findings, develop data interpretations, and support them in developing recommendations for policy or practice.
-Then, in early 2022, a virtual community of practice (CoP) was launched, bringing together a range of potential users (including school, district, and state education leaders as well as representatives from educator preparation programs) to examine data from the GIS map, conduct root cause analyses, identify strategies to address root causes, and develop plans for action.
+To build awareness, use of, and engagement with the GIS map, R12CC launched sessions for interested parties, using virtual meetings due to the COVID-19 pandemic.
+These sessions served two purposes: 1) to introduce and acclimate users to the GIS map tool, how to use it, and the types of research questions supported by the tool; and 2) to support usage of the map so that education leaders could examine their regions, see factors promoting or prohibiting a strong educator workforce, and develop plans to address workforce development and diversification.
+A virtual Community of Practice (CoP) was launched in 2022, bringing together a range of potential users (including school, district, and state education leaders as well as representatives from educator preparation programs) to examine data from the GIS map, conduct root cause analyses, identify strategies to address root causes, and develop action plans to implement strategies.
+Four customized data analysis sessions were offered to individual groups such as district teams and individual schools to identify key findings, develop data interpretations, and support them in developing recommendations for policy or practice.

 Project Outcomes

-The second outcome was the introduction of the GIS map to a wider range of interested groups (superintendents, principals, and Board of Cooperative (Educational) Services [BOCES] members) to build their technical skills and encourage data use to address educator shortages.
-Engagement opportunities resulted in seven online CoP meetings with intermittent participation from 35 educators, as well as customized data analysis sessions with four entities.
+The second outcome was the introduction of the GIS map to a wider range of interested groups to build their technical skills and encourage data use to address educator shortages.
+Engagement opportunities resulted in seven CoP meetings with intermittent participation from 35 educators, as well as customized data analysis sessions with four entities.
 CoP participants expressed appreciation for the new resources and shared positive reflections around networking and collaboration opportunities.
-CDE also expressed appreciation for the way the CoP and data analysis sessions were facilitated, with input gathered from registrants in advance so that content could be appropriately tailored for the audience.
+CDE also expressed appreciation for the way the webinar and data analysis sessions are facilitated, with input gathered from registrants in advance so that content could be appropriately tailored for the audience.

 Communication has been key to ensure that the GIS tool is useful and relevant for users.
-For example, in response to an increased awareness of the importance of teacher diversity and emphasized in feedback obtained during engagement sessions, a “teacher diversity” dashboard was added to the map to display and compare district percentages of Black, Indigenous, and People of Color (BIPOC) students and teachers.
+For example, in response to an increased awareness of the importance of teacher diversity and emphasized in feedback obtained during engagement sessions, a “teacher diversity” tab was added to the map to display districts with the largest percentage of Black, Indigenous, and people of color students and teachers.
 Dr. Carolyn Haug, director of Research and Impact, Educator Talent Division at CDE commented, “This allows our [users] to look at districts across the state and ask: Where are our students of color?
 Where are our teachers of color?
 And how do those two things relate to each other district by district?
 We can now pinpoint areas of the state where we have high levels of students of color and low levels of educators of color.”

 References